 I flinched.
 I told my kids calmly but firmly to move their chairs away from the window immediately.
 When asked why, while noisily scraping wooden chair legs against well polished linoleum, (they know “that voice,”) I said, “there’s a man with a gun at the stop light.
 It’s pointed at the restaurant.”

 They turned to look as I scanned the room for a quick, safe exit, or where we could shelter in place.
 My 16 year old said, “Mom, there’s no gun.
 He’s holding a cigarette.”
 They laughed and did that “mom is crazy” eye roll all teens do when they think adults are being stupid or over protective.

 I saw the faces of gang bangers and drug addicts.
-Prostitutes and Mexican nationals.
-Young boys and old men, shot by uniformed men in pickups as they attempt to jump or tunnel the border fence.
+Prostitutes and border hoppers.
+Young boys and old men, shot by uniformed officers in pickups as they attempt to jump or tunnel the border fence.
 Sullen wanna be’s and hardened gang members alike caught in the cross fire of affiliations or initiations that are rites of passage to the dark and gritty streets.

 Drug deals gone bad, robbery, retaliation, love triangles-they’ve all played out and ended with boys and men assigned to me in the sorrow lined hallways of the inner city hospital where I worked.

 I was wrong.
 It was a cigarette.
-It’s been four hours since I thought we were going to be killed.
+It’s been four hours since I thought we were going to die.
 My kids are at home watching crime shows on TV.
 My husband is washing the car.
 I can still smell their wounds.